-Description
+Ignition Interlock Description

 II is a breath-testing system installed on a motor vehicle.
-It is connected to the engine and designed to prevent an individual from driving while impaired.
+It is connected to the starter and designed to prevent an individual from driving while impaired.
 To start the vehicle, a driver is required to blow into a tube that measures the alcohol concentration level in the driver's blood.
 If the device detects alcohol at or above a set level, the vehicle will not start.
 Minnesota has determined that a 0.02 set level prevents impaired driving, but still allows for a margin of error for the device and minimizes system violations.
-The device also requires random "running retests" in which a driver blows into the II so that alcohol concentration (AC) can be measured.
-There are numerous protections in place to help assure that the device is not tampered with and that only the driver of the vehicle uses the device.1
+The device also requires random "running retests" in which a driver blows into the II so that their alcohol concentration (AC) can be measured periodically while driving to their destination.
+There are numerous protections in place to help assure that the device is not tampered with and that only the driver of the vehicle is providing breath samples into the device.
+4

 DPS is responsible for monitoring participants for alcohol violations.
 The participant is required to take the vehicle to a service provider monthly to have the information recorded in the system downloaded.
 This process is referred to as a monthly calibration of the II device.
-Reports from the download are sent to the DPS for review.
-The vehicle may be recalled to the service provider early if violations are detected over the number allowed by the Minnesota Performance Standards.
+Reports from the download are sent to DPS for review.
+The vehicle may be recalled to the service provider early if violations are detected over the number allowed by the Minnesota Performance Standards (Appendix G).
 The device will alert the participant that they have exceeded the number of allowable violations and require the participant to bring the vehicle in for calibration within 120 hours.
 Information from the device is sent to DPS for review and provides an opportunity for DPS to encourage behavior change by the participant.